 clubs geared towards struggling students.

-Travel abroad experiences have prompted Ms. Martin to work
+Travel abroad experiences have prompted Ms. Parent to work

 extensively with English as a Second Language learners.
 She